-Curry Village tent cabins are the perfect accommodation option for those who want to spend days hiking and exploring Yosemite National Park in California and return to stay in a no-frills campsite surrounded by majestic trees and towering granite walls.
+Curry Village tent cabins are the perfect accommodation option for those who want to spend days hiking in Yosemite National Park and return to stay in a no-frills campsite surrounded by majestic trees and towering granite walls.

 Sounds like a dream come true?
-Here is all you need to know about staying in Curry Village tent cabins!
+Here is our guide covering all you need to know about staying in Curry Village tent cabins – from our personal experience!

 Know Before You Go

 - For health and safety reasons, no food or drinks are allowed inside the tent cabins.
 You’re also not allowed to cook any food in Curry Village near the tents.
-Any food that you plan to bring on trails or picnic areas can be stored in bear-proof food lockers outside the tents, just don’t bring anything that needs to be refrigerated.
+Any food that you plan to bring on trails or picnic areas can be stored in a bear box outside the tent, just don’t bring anything that needs to be refrigerated.

 - There is some cell reception in Curry Village but it’s very limited.
 Look up attractions, download offline maps, and Netflix shows or books before heading out to Yosemite.